 Families who provide care for elderly females should encourage their loved ones to get regular screenings for certain health conditions they could be at risk for.
-In honor of National Women’s Checkup Day, the staff at Home Care Assistance, a leading provider of home care in Las Vegas, has put together a list of some of these concerns.
+In honor of National Women’s Checkup Day, the staff at Las Vegas Home Care Assistance, a leading provider of home care, has put together a list of some of these concerns.

 Bone loss accelerates after menopause due to the decrease in estrogen production.
 Approximately 12 percent of women over age 60 experience an osteoporosis-related hip fracture.
 Menopausal women at risk for osteoporosis should talk to their doctors about getting a bone density screening.
 This test is typically performed using a CT scan, which is noninvasive and painless.
 If the test indicates bone loss, the doctor can recommend therapy for your loved one designed to preserve or rebuild bone density.